Skip to main content

 Quick Start

-import { testInTransaction, createFactory } from '@kysera/testing';
+import { testInTransaction, createFactory } from '@kysera/testing'

 const createUser = createFactory({